Sturgeon gives ‘absolute assurance’ SNP will reflect on complaints process

 Scotland’s First Minister has given an “absolute assurance” that the SNP will “reflect” on its internal processes after an MP was found to have made an “unwanted sexual advance” towards a teenage member of staff.

-MP Patrick Grady is facing a two-day suspension from the Commons and from his party after an independent investigation found he had breached Parliament’s sexual misconduct policy.
+MPs have approved a two-day suspension for Glasgow North MP Patrick Grady.
+He will be suspended from the Commons on Monday and Tuesday of next week after an independent investigation found he had breached Parliament’s sexual misconduct policy.

+It is understood Mr Grady has been suspended from the SNP until his parliamentary suspension has been completed after the group met to consider the report on Tuesday evening.

 The man he targeted, who was 19 at the time, said he is “bitterly disappointed” at the “lenient” sanction.